-The permittee shall submit documentation that demonstrates implementation of each of the nine minimum controls that includes the elements below and shall include a schedule showing complete implementation of each of the controls.
-With the exception of number nine (9) below, the permittee shall submit this documentation to the permitting authority no later than EDP + 6 months.
+The permittee shall submit documentation that demonstrates implementation of each of the nine minimum controls that includes the elements below.
+With the exception of of number nine (9) below, the permittee shall submit this documentation to the permitting authority no later than EDP + 3 months.
 The permittee shall submit such documentation for number nine (9) below no later than EDP + one year.

 - 1. Proper operation and regular maintenance programs for the sewer system and the CSOs; - 2.
 Maximum use of the collection system for storage; - 3.
-Review and modification of pretreatment requirements to assure CSO impacts are minimized; - 4.
+Review and modification of pretreatment requirements to assure CSO impacts are - 4.
 Maximization of flow to the POTW for treatment; - 5.
 Prohibition of CSOs during dry weather; - 6.
 Control of solid and floatable materials in CSOs; - 7.
 Pollution prevention: - 8.
 Public notification to ensure that the public receives adequate notification of CSO occurrences and CSO impacts; and - 9.
 Monitoring to effectively characterize CSO impacts and efficacy of CSO controls